-Although not technically a conservation authority, the Severn Sound Environmental Association acts much like a conservation authority and was given this status by the Ministry of Environment to serve in the same manner as a conservation authority.
+Although not technically a conservation authority, the Severn Sound Environmental Association acts much like a conservation authority and was given this status by the Ministry to serve in the same manner as a conservation authority.

 Municipalities are a key partner in the source protection process and worked closely with the Source Protection Committee and Source Protection Authorities.
 Municipalities have a primary role of implementing the source protection plan.

 In this region there are three indigenous communities: Beausoleil First Nation, Chippewas of Georgina Island First Nation and Chippewas of Rama First Nation.
 At this time, the Chippewas of Rama First Nation has opted into the source water protection process by passing a Band Council resolution in 2011.